 The biceps is a very trainable muscle, that responds quickly to strength training in the form of both muscle and strength increases.

-In one massive training study, a whopping 1 300 participants (who where previously untrained) trained their biceps twice a week for 12 weeks.
+In one large training study, 585 participants (who were previously untrained) trained their biceps twice a week for 12 weeks.
 The average gain in bicep muscle area was 15–20% in men and women alike.2

 Bicep Exercises: The Best Exercises for Building Your Biceps